mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

-treated specially by header integrity protection, as their values, but not length or type, may be changed by devices on path: the value of a given path- to-receiver signal is assumed to be an appropriately sized array of zero bytes by the integrity protection algorithm.
+treated specially by header integrity protection, as their values, but not length or type, may be changed by devices on path: the value of a given path- to-receiver signal is assumed to be an appropriately sized array of zero bytes by the integrity protection facility.

 Path to Receiver signals generally take the form of accumulators: initialized to some value by the sender, and subject to some aggregation function by each